cue-lang/cuelang.org/hugo/content/en/examples/basic/front-matter/index.md

 ---
 title: Front Matter
 weight: 14
+tags:
+    - Use encodings in CUE
+    - Language
+    - Ecosystem
 ---

 Hugo uses front-matter to add meta information to a content page.
 This can be done various formats - in the CUE website we prefer **YAML** (To be decided).